 Perhaps because he feels so deeply a part of Ultima, Garriott was less than pleased when he heard some players had finally figured out a clever way to kill Lord British in Ultima III.
 Garriott had always taken steps to safeguard his character in the game from being attacked; it was literally impossible to slay the monarch, for the program's code simply told it Lord British was impervious to any kind of assault within his castle.
 But some resourceful rebels schemed and dreamed until they discovered Lord British could be tricked into chasing the party of adventurers out of the castle.
 There they blasted the King with a cannon from a ship in the bay nearby-and since Garriott had not anticipated such devious tactics, the program didn't shield Lord British from this type of weapon.
-Though they had succeeded once, Garriott vowed it would be the last time, and despite a regular contest in OuestBusters challenging anyone to do so, no one has slain Lord British since Ultima III.
+Garriott vowed that this would be the last time Lord British would die at the hands of a player.
+He made him invulnerable to all attacks, and no one was able to kill Lord British in Ultima IV or V. But due to the nature of the new game system in Ultima VI, all characters in the game-even Lord British-could be killed if attacked while sleeping.
+(Whether Garriott was able to prevent players from slaying Lord British in Ultima VII remained a mystery when the game shipped, and anyone who discovers a way of doing so should immediately contact this book's author, in care of COMPUTE Books.)